African black sugar ant (Lepisiota incisa) is a small exotic pest ant.

 About the pest

-African black sugar ant, an ant native to Africa.
-It is one of several invasive exotic ant species that form super colonies.
-It has interconnected nests with many queens.
+African black sugar ant is native to Africa.
+It is one of several invasive exotic ant species that form super colonies, meaning it has interconnected nests with many queens.
 A single colony can spread for hundreds of square kilometres.
 African black sugar ant can establish in a wide variety of habitats.
-It can thrive in urban areas and undisturbed bush areas.
-Established colonies can disrupt social and business activity.
+It can thrive in urban areas and undisturbed bush areas, becoming super abundant.
+The ant displays aggressive behaviour towards other ant species and outcompetes native ants.

-The ant can harvest plastic and damage electrical equipment and infrastructure.
+The ant can harvest plastic and may damage electrical equipment and infrastructure.
+Large colonies can disrupt social and business activity.
 It is not known to be a horticultural pest.
-The ant displays aggressive behaviour towards other ant species.
-It can outcompete native ants.

 How it spreads

 The ant can spread by the movement of goods, vehicles and on clothes.
+Shipping containers, soil, mulch, fertiliser and plant material can also spread the ant.

 Resources

-See more about the response program or African black sugar ant.
+See more about the response program or African black sugar ant: